Spelletje Spelen Zonder Downloaden: Als 5 van deze beelden op de actieve lijn verschijnen, wint u een jackpot, die 10 duizend.

 Keep the above in mind when writing your next mailing 😉 good luck!

-One Response to 'Tips that prevent your mailing being marked as ‘spam’'
+1 thought on “Tips that prevent your mailing being marked as ‘spam’”

 1. Another “indirect” tip might be to read up on SPF, the Sender Policy Framework, for not letting your e-mail be marked as spam when it’s sent to Hotmail or Live Mail addresses.